If you need assistance with the Kasa Smart Switch, we’re here to help.

 - (1) Install the Kasa Smart App.
 You can get the Kasa Smart App from the Google Play Store.
 The Kasa Smart App will walk through all the steps.
 So, let’s get started.
 (2) Open up the App, (3) create a login, then return to the App to Add a Device.
 (4) touch the ‘plus’ symbol at the top of the screen.
 (5) Touch: Add a Device.
 You will see a number of devices that you can install.
 (6) Touch the Smart Switches option.
 (7) Select ‘Smart Switch’ HS200′.
 (8) If you have not installed the device already, press ‘Not Yet’

-- WIFI – You need to make sure that you have sufficient WiFI.
+- WiFi – You need to make sure that you have sufficient WiFi.
 In my case, my light switch was behind a wall in a closet (specifically for the Christmas light plug).
-You should make sure that you 2.4 GHz WiFi has enough juice to connect.
+You should make sure that your 2.4 GHz WiFi has enough juice to connect.
 Most of the time, it’s not a problem.

-- Determine what type of switch you have: Check for the Kasa Smart Switch Wiring setup: You need to check if the light switch is a single-pole device and that it has a neutral wire.
+- Determine what type of switch you have: You need to check if the light switch is a single-pole device and that it has a neutral wire.
 Single Pole means that the device is to control one device.
 It’s not a 3-way controller or it’s not controlled by another switch.
 Many houses have lights or devices controlled by a number of light switches.
 Check.
 If there is more than one switch to control the circuit, STOP.
-Get the 3-way light switch here.
 The neutral wire is required for the device to provide current to and back through your circuit.
 If it’s not hooked up to your light switch, it might be tucked away in the back.
 Take a look.
 You may not have a ground wire – it’s ok to not have a ground wire in this case.
 I did not have one, so this setup will continue without installing a ground wire.
 Either way, the Kasa App walks you through the steps.

-- Power is off at the circuit breaker.
+- The power is off at the circuit breaker.
 Now you will open up the switch with your trusty flathead tool or screwdriver.
 Keep your screws.
 Gently pull the switch out without disconnecting the wires.
-You will need to look where the wires are connected.
+You will need to look at where the wires are connected.

 - Use your voltage detector to test the circuit (the wires connected to the light switch).
 There should be no confirmation of beeping or lighting from the load/voltage detector.
 This means the circuit is dead and should be safe to work on.

-- Identify the Live and Load Wires: These wires are generally not labeled on the light switch box.
+- Identify the live and load wires: These wires are generally not labeled on the light switch box.
 You may have to look at the colors of the wires.
-One is usually Red, and one usually Black, Or just Black and White.
-Apply a label of Live or Load to each wire.
+Usually, they’re red, black, or just black and white.
+Apply a label of live or load to each wire.